Pittsburgh Workers’ Compensation Lawyers

 Questions about your Workers’ Compensation case?

 We are pleased to make available online our Workers’ Compensation and Accident Handbook or visit our Workers’ Compensation Frequently Asked Questions.
 This can answer many of your initial questions.
 You can then contact our office to speak with one of our workers’ compensation attorneys by calling (412) 338-1153 or email our Workers’ Compensation Intake Coordinator.
+We offer a FREE consultation and all cases are done on a contingency basis.

 Good things to know about your Workers’ Compensation Claim